canonical/qwen-vl-snap/README.md

-# Qwen 2.5 VL snap
+# Qwen Vision Language snap

-This snap installs a hardware-optimized runtime for inference with the Qwen 2.5 multi-modal model.
+This snap installs a hardware-optimized runtime for inference with the Qwen2.5-VL multi-modal model.

 ## Supported environment